 The Research Project

 This is a one-year Masters by research programme beginning in September every year.
+Funded MSc position available in the lab of Professor Gerhard Leubner.

 Students with a good first degree in Biochemistry, Biology or related disciplines are offered the opportunity to develop their research skills (producing and critically evaluating novel data, use of advanced bioinformatics tools and presentation skills).